 Early Literacy Screening and Training Webinar

-Join Carla Small of EarlyBird Education, the literacy screener developed with 2021 Symposium Speaker Dr. Nadine Gaab to learn how this tool is being applied by schools and districts and the AIM Institute's Dawn Brookhart to learn more about the four literacy courses on the AIM Pathways professional training platform that help educators implement the Science of Reading into classroom practice.
+On Tuesday, April 20, Carla Small of EarlyBird Education, the literacy screener developed with 2021 Symposium Speaker Dr. Nadine Gaab and and the AIM Institute's Dawn Brookhart shared how the app-based early literacy screener and AIM Pathways professional training programs are being use in schools and districts to support students and help educators implement the Science of Reading into classroom practice.

 - Learn how EarlyBird and AIM Pathways tie to the Science of Reading